YongoDavid/Demo-2024-Mar/README.md

 Server side logic and testing.
 The Nwes letter form is ok , books form is giving me issues.
 To download the PDF from the website i , still have to figure that out.
+Might ue pure HTML and javascript or use FTP (file transfer protocol) system.